peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 3. Throwing an exception is okay.
 If you're a consumer of this function, you better catch the exception being thrown here.
 4. The lack of types mean you can always call this function with whatever values you want from `null` to any type of `object`s, up to you.
 (Yes, this can be optionally fixed in PHP 7.0+, kind of.)

+#### Note 1.

-+1.
-Hopefully no one would try to get everything done in one line, because it can seriously hurt anyone:
+Hopefully no one would try to get everything done in one line, because it can seriously hurt anyone looking at it:

 ```php
 <?php